Technologicat/mcpyrate/README.md

 the absence from `sys.modules` may act as a trigger.)

 All code from phase `k + 1` is automatically lifted into the code for phase `k`.
-Phase `k` then lifts them to phase `k - 1`, and the chain continues all the way down to the implicit phase `0`.
+Phase `k` then lifts it to phase `k - 1`, and the chain continues all the way down to the implicit phase `0`.

 This means e.g. that another module that wants to import macros from this one